Binam001/Binam001/README.md

 # Hi 👋, I'm Binam Shrestha
-🚀 Full Stack Developer | 🌍 From Nepal

 I am a Computer Engineering graduate with hands-on experience in React and basic backend development (Node.js/Express).
 Enthusiastic about web and mobile app development, I have also worked on a small AI/ML project using Python.
 I am seeking an internship or training opportunity to enhance my skills and gain practical experience, and I am eager to contribute to an AI-based internship.